jazzband/django-payments/docs/install.rst

       # Callable to retrieve payment provider
       #
+      # This is an advanced setting.
+It is required if defining provider
+      # credentials in the settings file is unsuitable.
+Implementations may choose
+      # to read provider credentials from the database or any other source that's
+      # suitable.
+      #
       # Alternatively, you can provide a callable that takes two arguments:
       # variant (string) and an optional payment (BasePayment).
       # The callback has to return an instance of the desired payment provider.